vaibzi/Walmart-Sales-Prediction-and-Data-Visualization/README.md

 To copy->
 1) Install RStudio
-2) Install all the libraries mentioned in Header file
+2) Install all the libraries mentioned in Header section of R file
 3) Install the given datasets, and change their paths in the code to your own relative path
 4) Thats all, run the code ;)